wp-plugins/mailchimp-subscribe-sm/readme.txt

 == Changelog ==

 = 1.1 =
-* Fixed call to action text edit field for firefox browser.
+* Fixed call to action text edit fields for firefox browser.
-* Call to action With and height fix.
+* Call to action Width and height fix.

 == Upgrade Notice ==